table of contents

 - TRY characters

-- Hunspell can suggest right word forms, when they differ from the bad input word by one TRY character.
-The parameter of TRY is case sensitive.
+- Hunspell can suggest correct word forms when they differ from the bad input word by one TRY character.
+The parameter of TRY is case-sensitive.

 - NOSUGGEST flag

-- Words signed with NOSUGGEST flag are not suggested (but still accepted when typed correctly).
-Proposed flag for vulgar and obscene words (see also SUBSTANDARD).
+- Words flagged with NOSUGGEST are not suggested (but are still accepted when typed correctly).
+Proposed for vulgar and obscene words (see also SUBSTANDARD).

 - MAXCPDSUGS num

-- Set max. number of suggested compound words generated by compound rules.
-The number of the suggested compound words may be greater from the same 1-character distance type.
+- Set the maximum number of suggested compound words generated by compound rules.
+The number of suggested compound words from the same 1-character-distance type may exceed this.

 - MAXNGRAMSUGS num

-- Set max. number of n-gram suggestions.
-Value 0 switches off the n-gram suggestions (see also MAXDIFF).
+- Set the maximum number of n-gram suggestions.
+A value of 0 switches off n-gram suggestions (see also MAXDIFF).

 - MAXDIFF [0-10]